Skip to Content

 Note: Dogs aren’t allowed on the Moraine Lake Road, Great Divide trail or Tramline trail.

-3. Lake Louise Ice Magic Festival (POSTPONED FOR 2023)
+3. Lake Louise Ice Magic Festival

 The Lake Louise Ice Magic Festival is part of Banff’s SnowDays celebration and is always a big draw for visitors to Lake Louise in winter.
 Once you experience it you’ll know why!
 We have been going for years to see the incredible ice sculptures at Lake Louise.